tartley/tartley.github.io/posts/the-works-of-larry-niven.md

 can I say, I was a teenager, with seemingly endless oceans of time.

 The following are just his books that I've read.
-He has many others, especially ones that are more recent than these.
+He has many others, especially many that are more recent than these.

 | Title              | Pages | Times read | Effective pages |
 |-----------------------------------------|----:|--:|------:|